Reproducible Model Selection Using Bagged Posteriors: Summary of results

 \subsection{Theory}

 It has long been known that when the best fit to the data distribution is attained by more than one model, the posterior typically does not converge on a single model \citep{Berk:1966}.
-In \cref{thm:model-selection-asymptotic-posteriors,thm:many-model-selection-asymptotic-posteriors}, we characterize the asymptotic distribution of the posterior on models in this setting, for both the standard and BayesBag posteriors.
+In \cref{thm:model-selection-asymptotic-posteriors,thm:many-model-selection-asymptotic-posteriors}, we characterize the asymptotic distribution of the posterior on models in this setting, for both the usual posterior (``Bayes'') and the bagged posterior (``BayesBag'').
 More generally, our theory covers the case of multiple misspecified models with approximately equally good fit.